adoboscan21/Memory-Tools/README.md

 ### Data Persistence and Snapshots

-When the application starts, it attempts to load existing data from `data.mtdb`.
+When the application starts, it attempts to load existing data from `database.mtdb`.
 If the file doesn't exist, it starts with an empty store.
+Only non-expired items are included in the loaded data.

-During runtime, the application will periodically save the current in-memory data to the `data.mtdb` file.
+During runtime, the application will periodically save the current in-memory data to the `database.mtdb` file.
 This process is managed by a **Snapshot Manager** and occurs at a configurable interval (e.g., every 5 minutes by default).
-This ensures that even if the application crashes unexpectedly, your data loss is limited to the period since the last snapshot.
+This ensures that even if the application crashes unexpectedly, your data loss is limited to the period since the last snapshot. **Only non-expired items are saved during snapshots.**

+Additionally, a **TTL Cleaner** runs in the background at a configurable interval (e.g., every 1 minute by default).
+This cleaner physically removes expired items from the in-memory store, freeing up memory.

-Additionally, when the application receives a termination signal (e.g., `Ctrl+C` in the terminal or a `SIGTERM` signal in a server/container environment), the Snapshot Manager is stopped, and a **final snapshot** of the current in-memory data is taken and saved to `data.mtdb` before the application exits.
+When the application receives a termination signal (e.g., `Ctrl+C` in the terminal or a `SIGTERM` signal in a server/container environment), both the Snapshot Manager and the TTL Cleaner are stopped, and a **final snapshot** of the current non-expired in-memory data is taken and saved to `database.mtdb` before the application exits.
 This guarantees the freshest possible data state upon shutdown.

-You can configure the snapshot behavior in `main.go`:
+You can configure the snapshot and TTL cleaner behavior in `main.go`:

-Go

 ```go
 // ... in main.go